SAP-samples/btp-msteams-extend-workflow/tutorial/Step2-Configure-Azure/README.md

 3. Choose **Review + create** to create the storage account.

-3. Choose the created storage account and then choose **Containers**.
+4. Choose the created storage account and then choose **Containers**.
+Choose **Container** to create new container.

    ![plot](./images/containername.png)

-4. Choose **Access keys** and copy the value of the **Storage account name** and value of the **Connection string** field.
+5. Choose **Access keys** and copy the value of the **Storage account name** and value of the **Connection string** field.
 This will be used later on in the environment variables configuration of the extension application deployed in SAP BTP.

    ![plot](./images/accesskeys.png)